 I am sitting in bed, attempting to piece together the most appropriate series of words.
 Really, I made a number of attempts prior to world Mental Health Day to share this blog.
-Ultimately, I ended up actually writing this on October 12th at 5:00 am and it’s titled ‘Address Mental Health In The Industry.’
+Ultimately, I ended up actually writing this on October 12th at 5:00 am and it’s titled ‘Address Mental Health In The Entertainment Industry.’

 Many may be wondering about the link between Mental Health and Public Relations.
 For me, there is a link between mental health and everything.
 In my professional capacity as a publicist, I have witnessed quite a few breakdowns and that includes myself.